-Jon E. Krupnick was born on March 17, 1940, in Cleveland, Ohio.
+Attorney Jon E. Krupnick was born on March 17, 1940, in Cleveland, Ohio.
 He graduated from Lehigh University in 1962 and the University of Notre Dame Law School in 1965.
-In 1967, he started his legal career in Florida as a member of an insurance defense firm and by 1974, Jon founded this personal injury firm, dedicated solely to the representation of injured persons.
+In 1967, he started his legal career in Florida as a member of an insurance defense firm and by 1974, Jon founded this personal injury law firm in Fort Lauderdale, dedicated solely to the representation of injured persons.
 Skip Campbell became the first lawyer Jon hired, and then, in 1975, the firm became known as Krupnick & Campbell.

 Jon is admitted to practice in Florida and Ohio.
 He is also admitted to practice before the United States District Court for the Southern District of Florida, the United States Court of Appeal for the Fifth Circuit, and the United States Supreme Court.